Colombian Professional Baseball League: History

-Modern era (1993 – present)

-In 2004, the Colombian Professional Baseball League was provisionally accepted into the Caribbean Professional Baseball Confederation, but were not allowed to participate in the Caribbean Series until the level of play and the quality of baseball facilities improved.
+The professional league was revived in the late 1970s, and played host to some future major league stars including Cecil Fielder, Howard Johnson, and Jesse Barfield.
+However, Major League Baseball withdrew its support after the 1984 season, concerned about rising violence from the illegal drug trade in Colombia.

+The Colombian league returned to operation in 1993 on a semi-pro basis, known as the Copa Kola Román-Davivienda, with seven brand-new teams from different departments of Colombia.
+In 1994, it returned to a fully professional format, with Caimanes, Vaqueros, and Rancheros returning from the previous era as well as a new team, Tigres, based in Cartagena.

 The league added two teams for the 2010–11 season, both in non-traditional baseball markets in the country's central regions: Potros, based in Medellín, and Águilas, based in the capital of Bogotá.
 Additionally, the Toros moved from Sincelejo to Cali for economic reasons.
 These changes were reversed in the 2012–13 season, after Toros moved back to Sincelejo and the two expansion teams folded.

 The league again added two new expansion teams for the 2019–2020 season: Gigantes de Barranquilla and Vaqueros de Montería.
 Vaqueros went on to become league champions in their inaugural season.
 They would also become the first team to represent Colombia in the Caribbean Series, after the LPB made its debut in the tournament's 2020 edition (replacing the Cuban National Series, which could appear due to visa issues).

 After the outbreak of the COVID-19 pandemic, the LPB established a "bubble" format for the 2020–21 and 2021–22 seasons, with all games being played in Barranquilla.
 The pandemic also saw both Leones and Toros withdraw from the league.
 Gigantes were expected to fold after the 2021–22 season, but managed to return the next year.

-In the 2022 Caribbean Series, Caimanes became the first LPB team to win the championship, defeating the Dominican Republic's Gigantes del Cibao.

-Despite this victory, controversy ensued when the Colombian league was again denied full membership into the Caribbean Professional Baseball Confederation.

 For the 2022–23 season, the league announced it was considering adding an expansion team in Bolívar.
 This was confirmed in September, when it was announced that the expansion team would be placed in Cartagena.
 Getsemaní Leones de La Trinidad, founded in 1933 as an amateur team, had petitioned to join the league for over a year, but their entrance was delayed by COVID-19.
 However, before the start of the season, the league announced that both Getsemaní and Gigantes would not play due to financial difficulties; instead, Toros returned after a two-year absence, keeping the league at four teams.

-Partnerships

-The league is televised by Cultiva Entertainment.

-The league had an affiliation with the Yuma Scorpions of the Golden Baseball League for the 2009 season.

-Ownership

-The league is owned by the Renteria Foundation, a charity run by former Major League Baseball shortstop Édgar Rentería.
-In addition, players such as former Major League Baseball shortstop Orlando Cabrera have owned teams.
+In 2023, the league announced that Leones and Gigantes would return for the 2023–24 season, bringing the number of teams back to six.